TheMathematicFanatic/MF_Tools/README.md

 Each glyph_map entry can receive an optional third element, which is a dictionary of kwargs to be passed to the corresponding animation.
 For example,

 `([3,4,5], [5,6,7], {"path_arc":PI/2}),` <br>
-`([7,8,9,10,11], [], {"run_time":0.5})`
+`([7,8,9,10,11], [], {"run_time":1.5, "delay":0.5})`

+`delay` is a special kwarg which will cause the animation to wait for that many seconds before starting.

+TransformByGlyphMap has two modes: its regular mode, which transforms mobject glyphs into one another, and its alternate `show_indices` mode, which places both the original and target mobjects vertically next to each other and reveals the index labels of the submobjects.
+This is intended to assist the user in filling out the indices of the glyph_map, without requiring them to call and then delete a different function to do so.
+The alternate mode can be triggered in several ways, including with the parameter `show_indices=True`, or by passing an empty glyph_map, or an empty glyph_map entry `([], [])`.

 As the glyph_map is parsed, all of the indices that are mentioned are recorded for both the original and target mobjects.
 It is expected that the indices that are NOT mentioned will be equally numerous between the two.
-If so, each of those submobjects will be `ReplacementTransform`ed into one another, in order, so that every single submobject of the original is accounted for and transformed into a submobject of the target.
-If not, the transform will not work, and it will instead trigger the alternate mode of the animation, which places both the original and target mobjects vertically next to each other and reveals the index labels of the submobjects.
-This mode can also be triggered with `show_indices=True`, or with an empty glyph_map entry `([], [])`.
-This is intended to help the user in filling out the indices of the glyph_map, or correcting an index mistake.
+In this case, each of those submobjects will be `ReplacementTransform`ed into one another, in order, so that every single submobject of the original is accounted for and transformed into a submobject of the target.
+If the unmentioned indices are not equally numerous, it will switch to `show_indices` mode.
+This is intended to help the user in correcting an index mistake.

-If you're still awake, here is a demonstration:
+If you're still awake after all that, here is a demonstration:
 ```py
 class Demo_TransformByGlyphMap0(Scene):
     def construct(self):